<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 It’s all about taking a proactive and preventative defense posture.
 Why not thwart the attack before it even happens?
 In today’s world of blurred network perimeters, it’s hard to keep up with where exactly your infrastructure is, and the traditional world of network firewall defenses are less effective against identity and access attacks.
 Microsegmentation goes a long way to reduce the attack surface, but you also need a robust IAM proactive defense strategy

-StrongDM's direct support for Kubernetes clusters and Dynamic Access Management (DAM) platform capabilities maps to strong defenses against the techniques used by attackers:
+StrongDM's direct support for Kubernetes clusters and Zero Trust PAM platform capabilities maps to strong defenses against the techniques used by attackers:

 Just-In-Time and Dynamic Access